Petrophile biloba

-Petrophile biloba, commonly known as granite petrophile, is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
+Petrophile biloba, commonly known as granite petrophile, is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a shrub with pinnately-divided leaves with sharply-pointed tips, and oval heads of hairy, mostly grey to pink flowers.

 Description

 Petrophile biloba is a shrub that typically grows to a height of 1–2 m and has hairy branchlets that become glabrous with age.
 The leaves are 15–20 mm long on a petiole up to 20 mm long, and pinnately-divided to the mid-rib with two or three lobes, each with a sharply-pointed tip.
 The flowers are arranged in leaf axils, in sessile, oval heads about 15 mm long, sometimes in clusters, with a few deciduous involucral bracts at the base.
 The flowers are about 17–25 mm long, mostly grey to pink and hairy.
-Flowering occurs from June to October and the fruit is a nut, fused with others in a oval head 10–14 mm long.
+Flowering occurs from June to October and the fruit is a nut, fused with others in an oval head 10–14 mm long.